SHAHUL-HAMEED-S2001/C-Programs/Basic Programs/README.md

 11. swap Two Numbers without using any Temporary Variable
 12. swap Two Numbers using Bitwise XOR
 13. swap Two Numbers without using Temporary Variables or Arithmetic Operator
-14. find the Number of Integers Divisible by 5
+14. find the Number of Integers Divisible by 5 in given range and sum of numbers
 15. accept two integers and check if they are equal
 16. sum of Digits using While Loop
 17. Sum of DigitS using Recursive Approach